cdegroot/tim/README.md

 For my Lacrosse sensor; it should start reporting the temperature - make a note of the id, you'll need it (now and every time you change batteries, alas).

+For the UI, node is needed

+    asdf plugin-add nodejs
+    bash ~/.asdf/plugins/nodejs/bin/import-release-team-keyring

+To fetch the world:

+    asdf install